shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Abilities can refer to a specific card by species name, although it is discouraged.
 It’s better to refer to a creature’s type
 -   Abilities can refer to a creature’s type
 -   “Replacement effects” are banned because they make for messy rules.
 This includes things like “When a creature would take damage, they heal for that amount instead.”
 Instead, write something like “Give a creature protection from damage, briefly.
 The selected creature gains an ability: ‘When I receive damage, I heal for the damage received.’, briefly.”
+-   Ability speed notes (note that “interrupt” just means go before, it does not mean cancel):
+    -   Super fast – rare, used for effects that can’t be interrupted.
+    -   Fast – happens before the triggering ability.
+Used to make abilities meant to interrupt other creature’s abilities
+    -   Medium – this is the default.
+When an ability or action doesn’t say what speed it is, it goes at this speed.
+    -   Slow – other abilities can interrupt it.
+Used for giant massive game changing abilities.
+    -   Super slow – rare, used for effects that need to go after slow abilities, like resolving the battle.
+-

 # References